Tropojë

 Tropojë ([tɾɔˈpɔjə]; Tropoja) is a municipality in Kukës County, northeastern Albania, within the historical ethnographic region of the Gjakova Highlands.
 The municipality consists of the administrative units of Bajram Curri, Bujan, Bytyç, Fierzë, Lekbibaj, Llugaj, Margegaj and Tropojë, that became municipal units.
 The seat of the municipality is the town Bajram Curri.
-As of the Institute of Statistics estimate from the 2011 census, there were 4,117 people residing in the municipal unit Tropojë and 20,517 in Tropojë Municipality.
+As of the Institute of Statistics 2023 census, there were 2,560 people residing in the municipal unit Tropojë and 14,189 in the municipality.

 Etymology

 Tropojë's old name was Trebopolje and is recorded in Serbian medieval charters and Ottoman registers.
 The word itself comes from the old Slavic trebiti, ‘to clean’, and polje, ‘field’, i.e. ‘clean field’.
-Tropojë used to be more commonly known as Malësia e Gjakoves.

 History

 The region was inhabited by Illyrian tribes.
-Archaeological evidence found in the area, such as castles or tumuli show that the area was populated since the ancient time.
+Archaeological evidence found in the area, such as castles or tumuli, shows that the area has been populated since the ancient time.
 The region lies in the geographical span of the Dardani tribes.